 If you have a debt judgment against you, your creditors might take steps to collect directly from your bank by freezing your bank account.
-This article discusses what that means and steps you can take to try to get your account unfrozen.
+This article discusses what that means and the steps you can take to try to get your account unfrozen.

 Why did my bank account get frozen?